What is the UB Photo Database?

 Resale, redistribution or reuse of these photos by entities that are not part of the University is strictly prohibited.
-All images displayed in this database are ©2017 University at Buffalo.
-Special requests for photo usage by non-university parties can be made by contacting us here.
+All images displayed in this database are ©2018 University at Buffalo.
+Special requests for photo usage by non-university parties can be made by contacting our team.

 How can I download different resolutions of images?

 Here are some simple steps for selecting different sizes of images to download:

 1. Find the picture you want and click on the image (you will see a larger version of the image)